rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

      /bsd                Default system kernel
      /bsd.rd             Standalone installation kernel, suitable for disaster recovery

-A short search on eBay will present you with many choices concerning Sun Ultra Workstations.
-I snagged an Ultra 5, 10, and 30 for less than $500.
+A short search on eBay will present one with many choices concerning Sun Ultra Workstations.
+I purchased an Ultra 5, 10, and 30 for less than $500 all told.

 One can easily install OpenBSD on a 40-pin IDE drive but they'd give up the ghost sooner or later.
-I got a few cheap SSD drives from Amazon.com and also purchased a 40-pin IDE to SATA converter from Startech.com.
+I also purchased a few cheap SSD drives from Amazon.com and a 40-pin IDE to SATA converter from Startech.com.

-You'll likely encounter a message about IDPROM contents being invalid during the power-on self-test (POST).
+One will likely encounter a message about IDPROM contents being invalid during the power-on self-test (POST).
 Seeing as the unit's [NVRAM](https://en.wikipedia.org/wiki/Non-volatile_random-access_memory) chip probably died at some point in the last 20 odd years, this makes sense.
 At first, as I searched for ways to repair the chip, I only found posts from hardware hackers explaining how to retrofit (piggyback) a lithium coin battery onto it.
 I didn't have any time for that nonsense, so I snagged the [M48T58Y-70PC1](https://www.digikey.com/en/products/detail/stmicroelectronics/M48T58Y-70PC1/361258?s=N4IgTCBcDaILIBYAcAVArEgmgWgOwAYAFAYQEYACEAXQF8g) from DigiKey and swapped it out.
 The chip is easy to find on the Ultra 5 and 10.
 It'll be resting in a plastic cradle that is either black or green depending.
 The new chip doesn't have to be put into this cradle, but there's no harm.
 In the Ultra 30, the chip is hidden behind the power supply, but the PSU is easy to slide out of the way for easy access to the chip.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/3e/Little_Nemo_1906-02-11.jpg"/>
 <small>_this post was originally titled 'Nemo in Network Dreamland'_</small>

-Once the chip has been replaced and the machine booted, you should connect either via VGA and keyboard or serial console.
-If connecting via the latter, you'll need a null modem cable or adapter both of which can be found at DigiKey or Amazon.
-You might want to have a gender changer handy as well.
+Once the chip has been replaced and the machine booted, one should connect either via VGA and keyboard or serial console.
+If connecting via the latter, one will need a null modem cable or adapter both of which can be found at DigiKey or Amazon.
+You might want to have a [gender changer](https://en.wikipedia.org/wiki/Gender_changer) handy as well.

 <hr>

-You'll most likely find yourself having to stop the boot process and enter the PROM.
-This can be done with a [Sun Keyboard](https://deskthority.net/wiki/Sun_Type_5) - (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP+A`.
-That combo sends a break and will drop you at the `ok` prompt.
-If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0`) sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
-If you decided rather to "call Unix" (or "call up") using the `cu` program then once you've connected you can ascertain what key sequence is needed to send a break by typing `~?`, a command that prints a list of other commands.
+One will most likely find oneself having to stop the boot process and enter the PROM.
+This can be done with a [Sun Keyboard](https://deskthority.net/wiki/Sun_Type_5) - (Type 5 or 6, 8 PIN) by pressing the key combination: `STOP+A`.
+This combo sends a break and will drop one at the `ok` prompt.
+If one were using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0`) sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
+If one decided rather to "call Unix" (or "call up") using the `cu` program then once one has connected one can ascertain what key sequence is needed to send a break by typing `~?`, a command that prints a list of other commands.

-When you've gotten yourself to the PROM, it's time to program in the machine's ethernet address:
+When we've gotten to the PROM, it's time to program in the machine's Ethernet address:

     ok set-defaults
     1 0 mkp